moonstream-to/awesome-web3-games/README.md

 - [Moonfrost](https://moonfrost.io/) - for fans of Harvest Moon and Stardew valley.
 A free-to-play life sim farming RPG on Solana. `PC/mobile game` `in development`

 ## MMORPG
+  - [Ember Sword](https://embersword.com/) - a social sandbox MMORPG taking place in a player-driven universe with PvP and PvE elements.
+Runs on Immutable X. `PC/Mac` `in development`
   - [Gran Saga: Unlimited](https://gsu.metapixel.io/) - you're helping the system AI called Lilith find bugs and errors.
 Complete quests, dungeons, acquire items, form parties with other players, engage in PvP combat.
 Runs on the Aptos blockchain. `PC/Mac` `alpha`
   - [Influence](https://www.influenceth.io/) - a space-strategy MMO born from humanity's desperate quest for survival.
 Seize your destiny in the Adalia system, where pioneers colonize asteroids, harness resources, and forge a new civilization amidst the vast unknown.
 Runs on StarkNet. `browser game` `playable`
   - [Phantasma](https://www.phantasma.online/) - an expansive open-world MMO with action, adventure, fishing, and woodcutting.
 You play as a ghost in the Etherworld, battle monsters, connect with friends, and master mystical skills.
 Game's NFTs are multichain: BNBChain, Polygon, Ethereum, Avalanche, Harmony One, Fantom, and Cronos. `PC/Mac` `playable early access`